yob/home-data/README.md

 However, *monitoring* my house is interesting.

-So far the following devices are monitored and charted in stack driver:
+So far the following devices are monitored and charted in datadog:

 * 4x indoor ruuvi tags, for temp/humidity
 * 1x outdoor ruuvi tags, for temp/humidity